President Trump announces multi-billion dollar oil refinery coming to Port of Brownsville

 This is what AMERICAN ENERGY DOMINANCE looks like. ?? pic.twitter.com/UTOW7wECCI

+According to Brownsville Mayor John Cowen, the refinery will process American light shale oil from the Permian Basin and "represents one of the most significant energy infrastructure investments in the country."

+"The project includes a 20-year agreement to purchase and process 1.2 billion barrels of U.S. shale oil, valued at approximately $125 billion, while producing up to 50 billion gallons of refined petroleum products valued at roughly $175 billion," Cowen added.

-In a statement, the Port of Brownsville said the project has bene developing for more than 12 years.
+In a statement, the Port of Brownsville said the project has been in development for more than 12 years.

 Read the statement in full below: